 You’re not drying your hair completely.

-If you’re working with freshly washed hair and blow-dried hair and your hair starts to make a sizzling noise when you put it to a curling iron, it’s still too damp.
+If you’re working with freshly washed hair, brushed and blow-dried hair and your hair starts to make a sizzling noise when you put it to a curling iron, it’s still too damp.
 Use a heat protectant like Living Proof Perfect Hair Day Heat Styling Spray before blow-drying to make sure your hair doesn’t fry from all the hot tool usage.
 To make sure your hair is totally dry, blast your hair with the cool setting on your blow-dryer to make it easier to feel for any damp strands.

 You’re not prepping your hair correctly.